cloudfoundry-community-attic/cf-jenkins-cookbook/README.md

   - 1 (or more) for outer bosh,
   - 2 for inner bosh, and
   - 1 (or more) for Cloud Foundry v2
-- A separate git repository containing BOSH deployment manifest templates
+- A separate git repository containing BOSH deployment manifest templates.
+[Check out my sample repository](http://github.com/grenzr/bosh-manifests)
 - An Outer BOSH installed into your target IaaS (Micro BOSH or full BOSH)

 Once you have installed this cookbook, run some builds: